Saint Fabiola

-Fabiola was a nurse (physician) and Roman matron of rank of the company of noble Roman women who, under the influence of the Church father Jerome, gave up all earthly pleasures and devoted themselves to the practice of Christian asceticism and charitable work.
+Fabiola (Santa Fabiola, also known as Fabiola of Rome) was a physician and Roman matron of rank of the company of noble Roman women who, under the influence of the Church Father Jerome, gave up all earthly pleasures and devoted herself to the practice of Christian asceticism and charitable work.
+She is venerated as a saint in the Eastern Orthodox Church and Roman Catholic church, being commemorated on 27 December.

 Early life

 Fabiola belonged to the patrician Roman family of the gens Fabia.
 She had been married to a man who led so vicious a life that to live with him was impossible.
-She obtained a divorce from him according to Roman law and, contrary to the ordinances of the Catholic Church, she entered upon a second union before the death of her first husband.
+She obtained a divorce from him according to Roman law and, contrary to the ordinances of the Christian Church, she entered upon a second union before the death of her first husband.

-At the time of Jerome's stay at Rome (382-84), Fabiola was not one of the ascetic circle which gathered around him.
+At the time of Jerome's stay at Rome (382–84), Fabiola was not one of the ascetic circle which gathered around him.
 It was only later that, upon the death of her second consort, she decided to enter upon a life of renunciation and labour for others.

 On the day before Easter, following the death of her second consort, she appeared before the gates of the Lateran basilica, dressed in penitential garb, and did public penance for her sin, which made a great impression upon the Christian population of Rome.
 The pope received her formally again into full communion with the church.